akeneo-labs/ExcelConnectorBundle/README.md

 See [Resources/doc/Getting started](./Resources/doc/Getting-started.rst) for more details on how to set your catalog structure using the [init.xslx](./Resources/fixtures/minimal/init.xlsx) file.

-See [Resources/doc folder](./Resources/doc/Home.rst) for more details on how to set your catalog structur
+See [Resources/doc folder](./Resources/doc/Home.rst) for more details on how to set your catalog structure

 ### Supported file